aprilli8/Mini-World/README.txt

-Mini-World:
+# Mini-World
-A modeling of a small world where objects in the scene can be observed and controlled through different first and third person camera perspectives.
+In this project, I created a modeling of a small world where objects in the scene can be observed and controlled through different first and third person camera perspectives.
 Written in C++ based on a codebase built on OpenGL.

 Camera 1: OrbitCamera
 It always points at the world origin and offers a third person perspective of the scene.